 Podiotherapy graduates work from a paradigm based in anatomy & science, not assumptions, which enables them to work successfully as part of a professional equine health care team, or alone in their own practices.

 Due to the huge demand for specialist training in this new career path, and the lack of professional training available worldwide, the Australian College of Equine Podiotherapy was developed by leaders in this new field.
 A private college dedicated to educating professional hoof care providers, farriers, and veterinarians.
 Since 2008 the college has offered two courses per year in the 22290VIC Diploma of Equine Podiotherapy.

 The college aims are to promote science based natural hoof care as a form of rehabilitation for serious hoof issues and to help horse owners have access to trained professionals so they are able to make better choices for the ongoing hoof protection and continued soundness of their equines.

 Lecturers (go to Lecturers page for detailed information) for each subject are sourced from professionals who are already working in this field.
 Veterinarians, Equine Myofunctional Therapists, Biologists, Natural Horse Educators, Master Farriers & Equine Biomechanical specialists for the equine subjects, plus professionals from the corporate world who can offer insights into successful small business operation.

 Much much more than you expect!!
 See our curriculum for full details.

-Why should YOU consider a Diploma of Equine Podiotherapy with the ACEP?
+Why should YOU consider the 22290VIC Diploma of Equine Podiotherapy with the ACEP?